 Delving back further into Colombia’s rich history, the National Archaeological Park of Tierradentro offers a window into the life and culture of the inhabitants before Spanish colonization.
-Located in the Cauca department of Colombia, the park hides many preserved hypogea (underground chambers), filled with engravings and objects that reveal social and cultural aspects of life from the 6th – 9th centuries.
-These excavated finds are unique in their size and architectural sophistication, holding large interiors, curved walls, and even staircases.
+Located in the Cauca department of Colombia, the park hides many preserved hypogea (underground chambers), filled with engravings and objects that reveal social and cultural aspects of life from the sixth to the ninth centuries.
+These excavated finds are unique in their size and architectural sophistication – holding large interiors, curved walls and even staircases.

-The largest no-fishing zone in the Eastern Tropical Pacific, Malpelo Fauna and Flora Sanctuary is a UNESCO listed area that is home to a number of endangered marine species.
-The sanctuary includes the Malpelo Island and surrounding waters and is renowned as one of the best diving spots in the world.
-Home to rare and endangered species, Malpelo is recognized as a vital component of the biodiversity of the surrounding waters.
+The largest no-fishing zone in the Eastern Tropical Pacific, Malpelo Fauna and Flora Sanctuary is a Unesco-listed area that is home to a number of endangered marine species.
+The sanctuary includes Malpelo Island and its surrounding waters, renowned as one of the best diving spots in the world.
+Home to rare and endangered species, Malpelo is recognized as a vital component of the biodiversity in the area.

-The capital of Colombia, Bogota is a vibrant metropolis filled with an abundance of museums, galleries, monuments and more that highlight the country’s past, present, and future.
-A thriving cultural hub, there are a plethora of festivals and events held throughout the year in the city, making it a great destination no matter what your interest.
-One of the largest cities in Latin America, Bogota is a must-see to truly experience Colombia.
+The capital of Colombia, one of the largest cities in South America, is full of museums, galleries and monuments that highlight the country’s past, present and future.
+A thriving cultural hub, it hosts festivals and events throughout the year, making it a great destination no matter what your interest.